norbibi/Windows_Golem_Requestor/README.md

 **Once installed, no need to worry about the daemon anymore, it is launched automatically, just start your application.**

 ## How to use:
-- Download and extract (or clone) this repository somewhere on your system.
+- Download ZIP archive and extract (or clone) this repository somewhere on your system.
 - Click on CreateShortcut.bat to create a shortcut on your desktop.
 - Launch GolemRequestorService by clicking on shortcut.
 - Select option 1 to install.